birchmatt/Bus-Roster-Tracker/README.md

 Column B: Last Name
 Column C: First Name
 Column D: Grade
+Column E: Leave Y or N (new in Build)
 Save As → CSV

 The app will now properly parse your student roster files and display students with their grade levels!